Local Linear Forests

+where \smash{$\widehat{\Var}[]$} refers to an estimate of the variance of the infeasible regression forest defined between the brackets.

-Next, we follow \citet*{athey2016}, and proceed using the bootstrap of little bags construction of \citet*{sexton2009standard}.
+Next, we follow \citet*{athey2016}, and proceed using the bootstrap of little bags construction of \citet*{sexton2009standard} to estimate the variance of this infeasible regression forest.
 At a high level this method is a computationally efficient half-sampling estimator.
 For any half sample $\mathcal{H}$, let $\Psi_{\mathcal{H}}$ be the average of the empirical scores $\Gamma_i$ averaged over trees that only use data from the half-sample $\mathcal{H}$:

-where \smash{$\mathcal{S}_{\mathcal{H}}$} is the set of trees that only use data from the half-sample $\mathcal{H}$, and $L_b({\bf x_0})$ contains neighbors of ${\bf x_0}$ in the $b$-th tree (throughout, we assume that the subsample used to grow each tree has less than $n/2$ samples).
+where \smash{$\mathcal{S}_{\mathcal{H}}$} is the set of trees that only use data from the half-sample $\mathcal{H}$, and $L_b({x_0})$ contains neighbors of ${x_0}$ in the $b$-th tree (throughout, we assume that the subsample used to grow each tree has less than $n/2$ samples).
 Then, a standard half-sampling estimator would simply use \citep*{efron1982jackknife}

 Now, carrying out the full computation in \eqref{eq:HS} is impractical, and naive Monte Carlo approximations suffer from bias.
 However, as discussed in \citet*{athey2016} and \citet*{sexton2009standard}, bias-corrected randomized algorithms are available and perform well.
 Here, we do not discuss these Monte Carlo bias corrections, and instead refer to Section 4.1 of \citet*{athey2016} for details.
 Simulation results on empirical confidence interval performance are given in Section \ref{results}.